02 GPS

 Submitting the assignment

 Upload your KML file to the Module 2 assignment on Canvas by the published due date.
-After the submission deadline, we’ll show the most exceptional geometric figures from each section during lecture.
+After the submission deadline, we’ll show the exceptional geometric figures during lecture.
+Maybe the largest polygon that excites the Society will win a prize!

 Happy walking!